stylo-codes-stuff/vespula/README.md

 # here are the rules of the simulation

 1.)
-Random populations of these bees are created and grouped together these groups are known as swarms.
+Random populations of these bees are created and grouped together these groups are known as swarms.\n 2.)
-2.)
 Bees will not attack other bees that are part of their respective swarm.
 3.)
 Bees have 2 modes that they can switch between defending and attacking 4.)
 A bee will enter attack mode if it is proximity to another non related bee or senses a signal from a related bee to swarm against an enemy bee.